 Induction programme handbook (PDF 648KB), Induction programme handbook (Word (63KB)

-You will be invited to attend a College session which will cover the key aspects of: financial transactions, HR, research suppport and health and safety.
-You will be able to ask questions.
-Times and dates of the sessions are:
+Your line manager or Operations manager will cover the key aspects of: financial transactions, HR, research suppport and health and safety and processes if you need to record absence etc. You will be able to ask them any questions.

-Each School in the College has its own intranet containing a more personalised set of information to aid your induction.
+Each School in the College has its own intranet or E-learning page containing a more personalised set of information to aid your induction.
 These require a staff login, and so will be made available to you once you are in post.

 The University is a large and complex organisation, therefore to complement your local induction you will attend a central induction event which is hosted by the People and Organisational Development (POD) team.
 This will give you a general introduction to the University and the chance to meet other employees who are also new to the University.